sapmentors/SITreg/test/README.md

 # Tests

 As manual testing of an API with 4 different user roles can become quite tedious automated tests are the way to go.
-SAP is using Jasmine also in the DU HANA_TEST_TOOLS we stick with that.
+SAP is using Jasmine also in the DU HANA_TEST_TOOLS so we stick with that.
 The test is fully automated and will create the users, assigns roles, deletes the content of the DB tables and deletes the users after execution of the test.

+In the moment we try to migrate the tests from the browser invoked Jasmie tests to Jasmine tests running on HANA directly.
+But for that the HANATESTTOOLS which are currently not part of the SAP HANA Trial MDC or the SAP HANA Express edition must be installed.

+## Browser based testing

-## Setup Guide
+### Setup Guide

 To run the tests you have to install [Jasmine](https://jasmine.github.io/) into the HANA repository.
 Do that by executing the following steps in the SAP HANA Web-based Development Workbench (Path: /sap/hana/ide/editor/):